Dr Michael Schofield

 - Website: Portfolio and research | Twitter | LinkedIn | ORCID | White Rose

-I’m a photographer, filmmaker and practice-led media researcher from Leeds.
+I’m an artist, filmmaker and practice-led researcher from Leeds.
 My multimodal work often explores the theme of disappearance alongside the haunting qualities of various media, including photography and electronic sound.
 Since 2013 I have directed several documentary films, staged exhibitions and installations, and written extensively on media spectrality.

 In 2018 I was awarded a PhD for my practice-led research on the ontology of photography entitled ‘Aura and Trace: The Hauntology of the Rephotographic Image’.
 My supervisors were Simon Popple and Dr. Jim Brogden, and the thesis was examined by Dr Kate Nash and Dr Sarah Atkinson (King’s College London).
-The research was based on my own creative practice as a landscape photographer, utilising appropriated archival images of areas of the city which have disappeared, and a deconstruction of various rephotographic forms.
-The practice interrogated theory regarding the photograph as a paradoxical temporal distortion, approached through the metaphor of the ghost, and the Derridian notion of ‘hauntology’.
-Alongside the thesis, which compared the analogue and digital photographs involved and proposes a view of ‘aura’ as historically contingent, the research also resulted in various practice-based outputs, including a photo book called A Window on Time, and a video projection work installed at Leeds Light Night: The Remote Viewer.
+The research was based on my own creative practice as an urban landscape photographer, utilising appropriated archival images of areas of the city which have disappeared, and a deconstruction of various rephotographic forms.
+This research lead to a photography exhibition, unique video installation work and has been published in several journal articles and a book chapter for Narrating the City (2020, Intellect books).

+I am currently involved in several research projects including an ethnographic study on cultures of virtual photography, and creative practice research into the spectrality of essay film and slide-motion film.
 As well as my various lens-based activities I am also a critically acclaimed musician investigating the hauntology of obsolete recording media.
-I publish and exhibit work under several different aliases including Michael C Coldwell and CC.
+I publish and exhibit work under several different aliases including Michael C Coldwell and Conflux Coldwell.

 I have a broad range of other related research interests including: